jordanlev/c5_image_cropper/README.md

 * Refactor lock/auto icons event handlers in `js/ui.js` so it's one element with swapping image (and swapping hover imgs).
 Hafta merge icon click events as well and look to width_locked() or height_locked() to see which one is "current" based on visibility of textfield, etc.
 * Add a help icon that pops up instructions in a lightbox (or something like that)
 * Maybe move editing controls to BELOW the image -- the save button makes more sense down there, and the whole interace might make more sense that way if users are familiar with iPhoto.
+* Browser testing!
+(Developed in Firefox/Mac, so that's the only one I know works for now)

 Not as important...